 Lead time and cycle time are widely used terms in the world of Kanban.
-However, very often people gеt confused when trying to understand the difference between the two of them and their importance.
-By the end of this reading, you will be able to distinguish the terms easily and to use them properly.
+However, very often, people get confused when trying to understand the difference between them and their importance.
+By the end of this reading, you will distinguish the terms easily and use them properly.

-In order to make the most of this valuable information, you will need Kanban software that collects historical data for your workflow automatically.
-Kanbanize is a powerful software solution equipped with analytics for Lean Project Management that can offer you all this information.
+To make the most of this valuable information, you will need Kanban software to collect historical data for your workflow automatically.
+For example, Kanbanize is a powerful software solution equipped with a powerful analytics panel that can offer you all this information.

 One of the most convenient tools for measuring lead time and cycle time is the cumulative flow diagram.
 This chart tracks the total amount of your work items that enter your workflow and accumulates completed tasks over time.

-The cumulative flow diagram gives you an opportunity for a quick overview of average Lead time and Cycle time for a predetermined period.
+The cumulative flow diagram allows you to quickly overview the average Lead time and Cycle time for a predetermined period.

-The first one gives you detailed information about the cycle time of all tasks for a predetermined period of time.
+The first one gives you detailed information about all tasks' cycle time for a predetermined period of time.
 This way, you can locate tasks that took a greater amount of time to be completed.

-The second one shows you data for the total amount of time that tasks spent in the different stages of your workflow.
-It helps you understand where tasks spend most time while progressing through your workflow.
+The second one shows you data for the total amount of time that tasks spent in your workflow's different stages.
+It helps you understand where tasks spend the most time while progressing through your workflow.

 Both tools will help you locate problematic parts of your work process and take action to eliminate them.
 You need to remember that work is an ongoing process, and it changes constantly.